 All New Square Foot Gardening II: The Revolutionary Way to Grow More in Less SpaceToday, we are going to give you the basics of how to plant a square foot garden!
 Exciting yes?!?

-Consuming whole food today has become a high priority today thanks to the many benefits that can be derived from it.
-Vegetables and fruit are vital as they are rich in vitamins, protein and minerals which not only promote growth and development but also help in improving one’s immunity.
+Consuming whole food today has become a high priority today now that we understand the many benefits that can be derived from it.
+Vegetables and fruit are vital as they are rich in vitamins, minerals and antioxidants which not only promote good health but also protect our bodies from many deadly diseases such as cancer.